The new conservatory – more flexible and thermally efficient than ever

-A+ rated windows and doors will help keep your conservatory more thermally efficient, keeping heat in when you need it, while minimising solar gain in the warmer months.
+A+ rated windows and doors will help keep a thermally efficient conservatory by keeping heat in when you need it.
+They additionally minimise solar gain in the warmer months.

-As an alternative to the half-height dwarf walls and glazed windows seen in traditional conservatories, bi-folding doors can create a room that flows seamlessly with the garden.
+As an alternative to the half-height dwarf walls and glazed windows as seen in traditional conservatories, bi-folding doors create a room that flows seamlessly into the garden.

-Able to take up the length of your conservatory, bi-folding doors create a glass wall that can be folded away to create an indoor-outdoor entertaining space that comes into its own in the summer months.
+If you are able to take up the length of your conservatory?
+Bi-folding doors create a glass wall that folds away to create an indoor-outdoor entertaining space.
+This feature is at its best throughout the summer months.

-With a modern conservatory, there’s far more flexibility of design and that includes the walls.
+With a modern thermally efficient conservatory, there’s far more flexibility of design and that includes the walls.